 How To Blog For Profit: Without Selling Your Soul

 When I was just starting out my blog, I read Ruth Soukup’s book How to Blog for Profit Without Selling Your Soul.
 It was full of great insights and examples that would be helpful for bloggers of all experience levels.
 Ruth’s book was definitely worth my time and money.

 After reading Ruth’s blogging book, I knew I had a lot more to learn from her.
 I was eager to be a part of her first class of Elite Blog Academy.
 Ruth holds nothing back in this comprehensive course.
 She offers a 100% satisfaction guarantee.
 If your blog doesn’t have serious growth in traffic and income after completing the coursework of Elite Blog Academy, she will give you all of your money back.
 You can’t lose!

 Registration is currently closed, but you can sign up for the waiting list to be notified when the next class opens.
 You’ll also be able to download a free ebook “7 Surefire Ways to Boost Your Blog Income Overnight.”

 Growing and Monetizing

-I use ConvertKit for my email service.
-While it’s more expensive than some providers, it offers features that aren’t available at the bargain-priced email providers.
+As my blog grew, I switched my list to ConvertKit.
+Convertkit offers features that aren’t available at the bargain-priced email providers.
 It has beautiful opt-in forms and landing pages that make giving away a subscriber freebie a cinch.
 Your list is segmented with tags so that you can easily send emails to targeted lists.
 It also integrates with services like Gumroad, which I plan to use in the future.